React-Automation-Studio/React-Automation-Studio/README.md

 ```bash
 ./
 ```
+`./adminDbInit`contains the seed configuration for the administrator.

+`./alarmHandlerDbInit`contains the seed configuration for demo alarm handler.

-`./administrator`contains the source files for the user administration utility
+`./alarmHandlerServer`contains the source files for the Alarm Handler  server.

+`./build` contains the static files for the web app and styleguide, once they are built.

 Inside: `./certificates`the certificates according to 3.3 are placed.